Unknownuserfrommars/booster-patch/README.md

 - This is a community patch, not the official release.
 - For the original unmodified source, visit [BoosterRobotics/robocup_demo](https://github.com/BoosterRobotics/robocup_demo).
+- NOTE: The original source may be updated & modified at any time.
+The v1.x series uses the demo which can be found [here](https://github.com/dycnnnb/robot).

 ## Model Engines